chalt0319/chalt0319.github.io/_posts/2018-10-08-javascript_and_jquery.markdown

 ---
 layout: post
 title:      "Javascript and JQuery"
-date:       2018-10-08 18:17:01 +0000
+date:       2018-10-08 14:17:02 -0400
 permalink:  javascript_and_jquery
 ---

 This was difficult for me to grasp at first, especially coming straight from Rails.
-Although Rails a JQuery are similar in a way, at first they seemed like completely different.
+Although Rails a JQuery are similar in a way, at first they seemed completely unrelated.

 The first thing you need to know about JQuery, is that all we’re basically doing is passing information around.
 Here are the basic steps of a “get” request with JQuery: